 Dogs can be man's best friend and, in some cases, a threat to the well-being of others.
-Dog bites happen for a variety of reasons and having a dog bite lawyer Los Angeles assist with your case can be the difference between a reasonable settlement and not getting compensation at all.
+Dog bites happen for a variety of reasons and having a dog attack dispute lawyer in Los Angeles assist with your case can be the difference between a reasonable settlement and not getting compensation at all.
 Understanding the factors that determine your case can help you to decide if settling is the right course of action for you to take.

 Factors That Impact Compensation Amounts

-Any experienced personal injury attorney Los Angeles can give you a reasonable idea of what you can expect to receive in compensation for the case that you have.
+Any experienced personal injury attorney in Los Angeles can give you a reasonable idea of what you can expect to receive in compensation for the case that you have.
 In many cases, this is determined based on several factors, including: